 While participation in SCG and QMI are not mutually exclusive, we highly discourage freshmen from committing to both the Junior Analyst and Intelligence Analyst positions given the stringent time requirements of both roles.
 However, applicants should feel free to apply to both programs.
 In fact, we encourage all members interested in engaging with USIT in a more involved manner to apply for membership into both groups.

 Select meetings and workshops are open to all due-paying members of USIT.
 For more details on the times and locations of public meetings, please refer to our curriculum calendar.

-Details on the 2019-2020 recruitment timeline will be released in late August.
+Details on the 2019-2020 recruitment timeline and official website and curriculum will be released in late August.

 Directors of technology & finance

 Intelligence Analysts are selected during the Fall of each academic year.
 Those interested in applying for a position within QMI should refer to the “How to Join” section and remain engaged with the USIT and QMI websites and social media pages for recruitment events and updates.